zywhy9/zywhy9.github.io/content/authors/admin/_index.md

 I am a fifth-year PhD student in Statistics at the University of Waterloo, supervised by Prof. [Audrey Béliveau](https://uwaterloo.ca/scholar/a2belive/home) and Prof. [Martin Lysy](https://uwaterloo.ca/statistics-and-actuarial-science/people-profiles/martin-lysy).

 My research is mainly concerned with Bayesian hierarchical modeling and is motivated by applications in Statistical Ecology.
-Currently I am working on capture-recapture studies and integrated population model.
+Currently, I am working on capture-recapture studies and integrated population model.
 Moreover, I am interested in various problems in Bayesian methods.
 I am still learning more and more new areas of statistics and biostatistics.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}resumé{{< /staticref >}} (Updated 2023/10/21).